-Every head has a set of reminder bristles that fade from a Blue to a pale Blue/White colour over time.
-You can use these as a visual reminder as to when you need to replace your brush head, if you don’t remember when you last did.
+Every head has a set of reminder bristles that fade from a Blue to a pale Blue/White color over time.
+You can use these as a visual reminder as to when you need to replace your brush head if you don’t remember when you last did.

 When the toothbrush is running in either cleaning mode you have some extra controls and features than can transform the brushing experience for you.

 There are the three levels of brushing intensity.
-You can chose what is right for you.
+You can choose what is right for you.